Volunteer Commitment Overview

 • Walk through Planet Homeschool’s indoor and outdoor spaces every 20 to 30 minutes.

-• If both Onsite Volunteers are walking through our space every 20 to 30 minutes, then our space is being check every 10 to 15 minutes.
+• If both Onsite Volunteers are walking through our space every 20 to 30 minutes, then our space is being checked every 10 to 15 minutes.

 • Remind students of our Community Expectations if needed.